Brent Hayden: 2004–2008: Athens to Beijing

 Hayden's first Olympics were the 2004 Summer Olympics in Athens, as part of the Canadian swimming team.
 At the time Swimming Canada had been in a steady decline and wound up with no medals in Athens.
 It was a disappointing first Olympic appearance for Hayden, as inexperience took its toll on the 20-year-old.
 His best individual finish at the Games was thirteenth in the 200-metre freestyle event.
 It was further worsened when Hayden was mistaken for a protester and beaten up and arrested by the riot police because he was "tall and wearing a dark shirt" the night before the Closing Ceremonies, a week after his competition ended.
 The injuries sustained left him unable to compete at the World Short Course Championships which were being held a month later.

 In Melbourne for the 2006 Commonwealth Games, Hayden won his first major international silver medal when he finished second in the 50 m freestyle, an event he had not intended on racing.
 He also added three bronze medals at the same games, two from the relays and one in the 200-metre freestyle final.
-Those medals were a premonition of the success to come at the 2007 World Aquatics Championships, where tied for the gold medal with the Italian swimmer in the 100 m freestyle; this was the first World Championship for the Canadians since 1986.
-In the process of winning the gold, Hayden had also shaved down his own national record in the event down to 48.43 and he also added a bronze from the World's in the 4×200-metre freestyle relay.
+Those medals were a premonition of the success to come at the 2007 World Aquatics Championships, where he tied for the gold medal with the Italian swimmer in the 100 m freestyle; this was the first World Championship for the Canadians since 1986.
+In the process of winning the gold, Hayden had also shaved down his own national record in the event down to 48.43 and he also added a bronze from the Worlds in the 4×200-metre freestyle relay.
 As a result of his victory, the mayor of Mission declared "Brent Hayden Day" on May 26, 2007.
 As well, the Mission Marlins renamed their swim meet to the "Brent Hayden Invitational" and a large mural, painted on the wall of the Mission Leisure Center, by artist Pascal A. Pelletier, was unveiled.

 At the 2008 Summer Olympics in Beijing, he was a member of the Canadian team that finished sixth in the 4×100 m freestyle event and fifth in the 4×200 m freestyle relay event.
 Although he qualified third fastest out of sixteen swimmers, one place ahead of Michael Phelps, he did not compete in the semi-finals of the 200 m freestyle.
 Instead, his coach decided to rest him for the 4×100-metre freestyle, which was held that same day (Hayden set a Canadian record in the opening leg with a time of 47.56).
-He failed to qualify for the finals in the 100 m freestyle despite being the incumbent World Champion in that event.
+He failed to qualify for the final in the 100 m freestyle despite being the incumbent World Champion in that event.
 While Hayden was promoted as the best Canadian swimmer at these games with his world title, only fellow long-distance freestyle Ryan Cochrane managed to medal for the nation in the pool, while the remainder of the swim team failed to make the podium despite a general improvement over their 2004 showing.